2023 Best Plant Sciences Bachelor's Degree Schools in the Great Lakes Region

 While working on their Bachelor's Degree, plant sciences majors at UIUC accumulate an average of around $14,475 in student debt.

 Purdue University - Main Campus did quite well in this year’s ranking of the best places for plant sciences students to get a bachelor’s degree.
 It came in at #6 on the list.
-Located in the city of West Lafayette, Purdue is a public college with a very large student population.
+Located in the small city of West Lafayette, Purdue is a public school with a very large student population.

 With a ranking of #7, Michigan State University did quite well on this year’s best schools for plant sciences students working on their bachelor’s degree.
 Michigan State is a fairly large public school located in the city of East Lansing.